coop-rs/allow/README.md

   `#![crate::lints::non_ascii_idents_third_party]`.
 To be seen.)
 - `Beta` version of `rustc` specifics. `Beta` version incubation is only for 6 weeks.
 Or, would you help maintain this?
 - Rust older than `1.45`.
-If there is high demand, we could potentially support down to 1.31 (needed by [`rustversion`](https://crates.io/crates/rustversion) crate.)
+If there is high demand, we could potentially support down to `1.31` (needed by [`rustversion`](https://crates.io/crates/rustversion) crate.)
 But then we'd have an ugly and more complicated proc macro.

   If you would benefit from `allow`, it's most likely when the lints you are suppressing are wide spread.
-Hence, if you choose to refactor the code, couldn't you as well upgrade it to newer Rust?
+Hence, if you choose to refactor so much code, wouldn't you as well like to upgrade it to newer Rust?
-- Parameterized lints (very few - maybe only in `clippy::`?).
-If you'd like that, you'll have some low level proc macro work.
 - Custom lints (such as [with Dylint](https://blog.trailofbits.com/2021/11/09/write-rust-lints-without-forking-clippy/)).
 Possible in principle - will you commit to maintain it?